 Used to set dates for Shows and Plots, the date picker allows you to set start and wrap dates, as well as cycle through different date formats by tapping the output in the bottom toolbar.
 The date picker will also prevent you from putting your end date before your start date, and attempt to preserve the number of days of your shoot (so as with a Calendar event, change the duration by changing the wrap date).

-The color picker allows you to choose colors for Shape stroke and fill, Rail stroke color, and Group color.
+The color picker allows you to choose colors for Object stroke and fill, Gel color, and Group color.
 The top of the picker will show your old color on the left, and your new color (updating as you change it) on the right.
 At any time, you can return to your old color by tapping on it.

-Below, you’ll see four sliders.
-By default, they will display values as RGBA (red, green, blue, alpha), but by tapping the numerical values at the bottom, you can cycle through hexadecimal and HSBA (hue, saturation, brightness, alpha).
+The color picker has four modes: color field, RGB, Hex, and HSV.
+Tap the color value at the bottom to cycle through them; your current color is maintained and shown in the new mode.
 This will be your chosen color mode throughout the app, and will sync among all your devices if you have iCloud sync enabled.

 Tapping the Channel or Address button will open the DMX Picker.
 The top bar allows quick settings to 0 (null setting with no display) or 1, as well as quick decrement and increment of selected Units.
 The bottom bar toggles among keypad, scrolling, and dip-switch picker modes.
 Tapping the screen of the keypad cycles through four universe notation modes: three that use / . : symbols to denote the universe of the address, and one that shows the cumulative address (for instance, universe 2 address 34 could display as 2/34, 2.34, 2:34, or 546).
 You can also change the notation mode just by typing a new number with a different symbol or four digits, if you’re using a connected physical keyboard.
 You cannot change the universe in dip-switch mode; instead, it will remain in whichever universe the Unit is currently in.

-The Patch table, which can be accessed in DMX edit mode, is a full-screen view of all of your Units and their DMX Channels, Addresses, Nicknames, Gels, and user notes.
-You can sort them by Channel, Address, or Nickname, or change any of their properties.
-There are some shortcut buttons in the bottom right (on iPhone, visible only in landscape orientation), which will apply to any selected Units:
+The Patch table, which can be accessed in DMX edit mode, is a full-screen view of all of your Units and their DMX Channels, Addresses, Models, Nicknames, Roles, Gels, and descriptions.
+You can sort them by Channel, Address, Range, Model, Nickname, or Role, and they are grouped with addressed Units at the top and unpatched Units below.